Describe your image

-Tell them Danielle will be taking their photo- she's really nice and will probably ask them to sit on a chair or play somewhere in the yard.
+Tell them a lady will be taking their photo- she's really nice and will probably ask them to sit on a chair or play somewhere in the yard.

 Tell them her favourite thing to do is ask them to catch her 'rainbow feather duster'- she wants to see how fast they are so they better start practising!

-Tell them if they feel sad they can ask for a specific teacher to come out with them or ask Danielle for 'Chase' 'Emma Wiggle' or 'Peppa Pig' to tickle them
+Tell them if they feel sad they can ask for a specific teacher to come out with them to help them feel more comfortable.

 Dress appropriately for the weather as this will be an outdoor shoot.